Hossin-Azmoud/Blade/NOTES.md

     - review@3:
         0 - Fix the up/down that goes all the way to the end. instead it should go to somewhere more expected like the same col if (col <= size)
         1 - indent/unindemt a region.
+## CRUCIAL BUGS:
+    [FIXED] There is a bug that shows up when I try to cut from the start of the file.
+I need to fix he updating of lineren->start/lineren->origin apparently this problem accurs only when I try cutting a file.